jmcampbell2/TidyDataProject/README.md

   5. Apply appropriate labels
   6. Create independant data set with variables' averages

-**_This analysis assumes that the necessary R packages "dyplr" and "data.table" are installed and loaded._**
+**_This R script assumes that the necessary R packages "dyplr" and "data.table" are installed and loaded._**